P-ict0/BadUSB-Scripts/README.md

 ## ⚠️ Disclaimer

 The payloads in this repository are provided **solely for educational purposes**.
 Flipper Zero gear is designed for authorized auditing and security analysis in compliance with applicable local and international laws.
-Users are fully responsible for ensuring adherence to the laws of their jurisdiction. **Unauthorized or unlawful use is strictly prohibited**, and no responsibility is claimed for such actions.
+Users are fully responsible for ensuring adherence to the laws of their jurisdiction. **Unauthorized or unlawful use is strictly prohibited**, and I claim no responsibility for such actions.

 As with any script, users should exercise caution.
 Payloads **may execute commands on your device, potentially causing damage**.
 All payloads in this repository are provided as-is without any warranties or guarantees.